John Rubens Smith

 John Rubens Smith (January 23, 1775 – August 21, 1849) was a London-born painter, printmaker and art instructor who worked in the United States.

 Biography

-Smith was born in London, England where he first studied art with his father, John Raphael Smith, a mezzotint engraver.
-His mother was Ann Darlow, who married Smith's father until 1780 when they divorced.
+Smith was born in London where he first studied art with his father, John Raphael Smith, a mezzotint engraver.
 Smith later studied art at the Royal Academy.

-Smith emigrated to New York City from London about 1807.
+Around 1807, Smith emigrated from New York City to London.
 He depicted the United States in the decades before photography, and influenced a generation of American artists through his drawing academies and drawing manuals.
 He died in New York City.

-His son John Rowson Smith (1810–1864) was a moving panorama painter who worked with Richard Risley Carlisle.
+His son John Rowson Smith was a moving panorama painter who worked with Richard Risley Carlisle.